Today’s Covid-19 Testing Sites In Charlotte!

-Atrium Health will be in the community testing anyone who is experiencing coronavirus symptoms like a cough, fever, shortness of breath and loss of smell and/or taste.
+Testing sites – Atrium Health will be in the community testing anyone who is experiencing coronavirus symptoms like a cough, fever, shortness of breath and loss of smell and/or taste.
 No appointment is needed, and walk-ins are welcomed.
-Today, Friday, May 22nd Atrium Health will be testing from 12 PM until 6 PM at the following locations:
+Today, Tuesday, May 26th Atrium Health will be testing from 10 AM until 4 PM at the following locations:

 Today’s Covid-19 Testing Sites In Charlotte! was originally published on 1053rnb.com